Private Project

 Director Biography - Rachael Camp

-An independent filmmaker and assistant film professor, Rachael Camp has garnered recognition for her work at various film festivals.
+Rachael Camp, an independent filmmaker and assistant film professor, has earned recognition at various film festivals.
 Her short film "Dawn" was an official selection at the 2019 Indie Memphis Film Festival, and "June" screened at the 2019 Nashville Film Festival.
-Her award-winning short, "Discover," has been showcased at numerous film festivals across the Southeast.
-The most recent addition to her portfolio (besides Frog-Man V), "Make That Two," achieved further acclaim by winning the Best Short Film award at the Hub City Film Festival.
+Her award-winning film "Discover" was showcased throughout the Southeast, and her 2023 short "Make That Two" won Best Short Film at the Hub City Film Festival.

 Add Director Biography